hamkerlab/Burkhardt2023_SpatialCognition/docs/docs/usage.md

 5. Start the scene by pressing the play button at the top.
 If everything is good to go, Felice should make a pointing animation towards the target objects.

+6. Switch back to the *Console* tab at the bottom to see important debug output

-6. To test the network interface, you can now run the *demo.py* script on your server, which will run the computational network.
+7. To test the network interface, you can now run the *demo.py* script on your server, which will run the computational network.
 The file is located in the *UnityVR/newAgentbrain/* folder, and you will need to add the IP of the Unity computer.

 To use Unity with the computational model, we need one last setup step on the Python side: